 When is the draft and how do I get considered?

 The draft follows the Final Four by about a week...changes all the time.
 The "combine" was an invitation only camp that the WNBA put on prior to the draft.
 The drafted athletes typically came from the combine.
 This has been eliminated due to financial reasons.
 Now the WNBA does extensive scouting throughout the year and chances are, if you are WNBA caliber, they will contact your coach.
 There are, however, several athletes that can slip through the cracks, especially mid-major schools.
 This is where your coach and his or her contacts become very important (see Coaches Corner).
 Don't pay much attention to the websites of predicted draft boards and especially the lists of players for the draft as that is just someones opinion...the coaches are the only ones that know who they are going to draft, aside from obvious exceptions!
 If you are not a drafted athlete then your only way of making a roster is to come into training camp as a free agent.
 Teams usually have a few spots open after the draft, but it is tight.
 You need to get on a free agent list (your agent can do this for you) and possibly get to an exposure camp to be seen.
 Some WNBA teams hold a tryout camp...make sure they actually have roster spots open tho :-) Either way, it is a great experience.
 Your agent can also help you with this.
-The 15 person roster is gradually cut down throughout training camp and finally reduced to 11 players for the season opener.
+The 15 person roster is gradually cut down throughout training camp and finally reduced to a minimum of 11 players / maximum of 12 players for the season opener.
 Some teams have tryouts so you need to have someone (an agent or coach) that can get you seen.
 Most teams will bring players in for individual workouts prior to the submission of their free agent list.
 This is at the player's expense, but well worth it if you earn a spot on the team!

 What about all of the additional camps that I receive letters about?